 Cat behavior changes: best practices for caring for your feline friend

-We want the best for our cats, and cat behavior changes, small or large can be the direct result of a medical condition or a move to a new home.
+You want the best for your cats, and any behavior changes, small or large can be the direct result of a medical condition or a move to a new home.

-Our feline friends are sensitive animals but are not always the first to let us know if something is wrong.
+Your cat or kitten are sensitive animals but may not always let you know if something is wrong.

-If you feel your cat is showing signs or experiencing abnormal behaviors, it is best to seek care with your veterinarian, so a full assessment and check-up can be performed.
+If you feel your cat is experiencing abnormal behaviors, it’s best to seek care with your veterinarian.

-Further, by staying in tune with your cat behavior changes you are providing a loving and supportive family dynamic that they can depend on.
+Further, by staying in tune with your cat’s behavior changes you’re helping provide a loving and supportive family dynamic that they can depend on.

 is a digital content writer and editor for Trupanion.
 She spends her workday writing for the Trupanion blog.
 She loves writing about pets, being inspired by pets, and luckily gets to hang out with her rescue dogs all day long.
 In her free time, she enjoys exploring and traveling with her family.
 Her work has been featured on the DOGTV blog, KitNipBox blog, Get Your Pet blog, Fansided, among many others.